oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 docker login iad.ocir.io
 ```

 In my case, the region I work in is Ashburn, identified by the region key *iad.ocir.io*.
 I am prompted for the username.
-This is a string that includes the namespace prefix - included in the name of the Container Image Registry and each repository.
+This is a string that includes the namespace prefix included in the name of the Container Image Registry and each repository.
 Subsequently the password is asked for.
-Here you provide an authentication token set up for the user - and used before when in the previous article the login was performed in the code repository.
+Here you provide an authentication token set up for the user, and which we used before in the previous article when the login was performed in the code repository.

 The next command shows a listing of the applications in the current Fn context.